 The birds on the crown have many meanings and interpretations.
 Because birds fly, they may reference the king's connection with the spirit realm and his supernatural powers.
-They also signify a divine force called ashe [ah-SHAY]-the power to make things happen-which only the highest-ranking Yoruba men and women possess.
+They also signify a divine force called ashe [ah-SHAY]-the power to make things happen.
+The Yoruba conceive of all things as having ashe.
+Some people including kings and other high-ranking men and women, through experience and training, learn how to use this powerful life force to effect change.
 Gatherings of birds frequently appear in Yoruba art, often referring to the association between birds and the power of certain wise elderly women called "the mothers."
 The mothers' special powers enable them to turn into night birds who punish or destroy those who are arrogant, selfish, or otherwise immoral.
 The birds on the crown refer to the ashe, or power, both of the king and of the mothers who support and protect the king.